 Corpus x 4% = Yearly expenses in retirement

 Let’s take an example — say you need Rs.
 50,000 per month in your retirement.
 That is Rs.
 6 lakhs per year.
 Now, what should be the size of your corpus that will give you Rs.
 6 L if you withdraw 4% from it?
 It should be 6 / 4% = 150 lakhs or 1.5 crores.
 The 4% rule was designed for US living and in India people often say 5% or even 6% will do fine too.
 In that case you will only need Rs.
 1 crore of corpus.
 And this is assuming that you will not earn more income after you retire.
 But may be you can freelance and make some money on the side?
 Then the corpus can be even lower.
+I have a simple calculator to help you with this step.
+Give it a try.

 Now that you have determined how much you need before you retire, just use steps 1, 2 and 3 to get the job done :).